Personal profile

 Biography

-Melita Lazell is Associate Professor in Political Economy and Development and Associate Head of School for Research.
+Melita Lazell is Associate Professor in Political Economy and Development and Associate Dean Research in the Faculty of Huminities and Social Sciences.

 She joined the University of Portsmouth in 2014, having previously taught at University College London and the University of Southampton and worked for a European International Development NGO.
 She gained a distinction for an ESRC funded MSc in International Relations (Research) at the University of Southampton, before completing an ESRC funded PhD in International Relations at the same institution